Friday, April 4, 2014

 Take the bus?
 Greyhound has plenty of service between the two cities, if you don’t mind paying $243 (though it can be as low as $160 on advanced purchase).
 Yeah.
 Even with high gas prices, that’s not better than driving.
-And, at 20 hours each way (including an hourlong stopover in Richmond, Virginia), it saves you no time.
+And, at 20 1/2 hours each way (including an hour-and-a-half stopover in Richmond, Virginia), it saves you no time.
 At least the station is downtown, at 232 Forsyth Street at Brotherton Street, by the Garnett station on the subway.

 Take the train?
 Amtrak’s New York-to-New Orleans train, the Crescent, leaves Penn Station at 2:15 PM and arrives at 8:13 AM the next morning.
-The round-trip fare is $346.
-It’s as long as driving and riding the bus, and costs more than twice as much as the bus.
+The round-trip fare is $354.
+It’s as long as driving and riding the bus, and costs a lot more than the bus.
 The station is at 1688 Peachtree Street NW at Deering Road, due north of downtown.
 From there, take the 110 bus into downtown.

-Going In.
-Founded in 1837, and originally named "Terminus" because it was established as a railroad center, but later renamed because the railroad was the Atlantic-Pacific Railroad, Atlanta is a city of about 430,000 people (less than Staten Island), in a metropolitan area of about 5.4 million (still roughly 1/4 the size of the New York Tri-State Area).
+Founded in 1837, and originally named "Terminus" because it was established as a railroad center, but later renamed because the railroad in question was the Atlantic-Pacific Railroad, Atlanta is a city of about 450,000 people (less than Staten Island), in a metropolitan area of about 6.1 million (still less than 1/3 the size of the New York Tri-State Area).
 The sales tax in Georgia is just 4 percent, but it's 5 percent in the City of Atlanta.

-Be advised that a LOT of streets are named Peachtree, which can confuse the hell out of you; and the city uses diagonal directions on its streets and street signs, much like Washington, D.C.: NW, NE, SE and SW.
+Be advised that a LOT of streets are named Peachtree, which can confuse the hell out of you.
+Even worse, the city uses diagonal directions on its streets and street signs, much like Washington, D.C.: NW, NE, SE and SW.
 The street grid takes some odd angles, which will confuse you further.
-Five Points -- Peachtree St., Marietta St. & Edgewood Ave. -- is the centerpoint of the city.
+Five Points -- Peachtree Street, Marietta Street & Edgewood Avenue -- is the centerpoint of the city.

-A building boom in the 1980s gave the city some pretty big skyscrapers, so, while it won't seem quite as imposing as New York, Philadelphia or Chicago, it will seem bigger than such National League cities as Cincinnati and St. Louis.
+A building boom in the 1980s gave the city some pretty big skyscrapers, so, while it won't seem quite as imposing as New York or Chicago, it will seem bigger than such National League cities as Cincinnati and St. Louis.
 The building currently named Bank of America Plaza, a.k.a. the Pencil Building because of its shape, is the tallest in the State of Georgia, at 1,033 feet.
-It stands at 600 Peachtree St. NE at North Ave.
+It stands at 600 Peachtree Street NE at North Avenue.